sagarkal/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 **Note:** Istio agents are compatible with RedHat OpenShift 4.7 and later.
 For more information see [Using RedHat OpenShift](/docs/central/mesh_management/using_redhat_openshift/).

-## Log in to the Amplify Central CLI
+## Log in to the Axway Central CLI

 Run the following command to log into the Central CLI with your Amplify Platform credentials: